 Worldwide systematic observation of the climate system is a key prerequisite for advancing scientific

-observation of the climate system, including through support to existing international programmes and networks (Articles 4.1(g) and 5).
+climate system, including through support to existing international programmes and networks (Articles 4.1(g) and 5).
 Implementation is supported through

 Parties provide detailed technical reports on systematic observation via their National Communications and in line with the revised UNFCCC reporting

 guidelines on global climate change observing systems (decision 11/CP.13).